-First, the biggest RIOC scandal undermined trust, and while subsequent steps shored up control and accountability, 2020’s shenanigans tell us there’s a long way to go.
-Secrecy and lying remain endemic with RIOC.
+First, the biggest RIOC scandal undermined trust, and while subsequent steps shored up control and accountability, 2021’s shenanigans vepro there’s a long way to go.
+Secrecy and lying remain built into RIOC.

 We can’t say it enough.
-When you’re doing the right thing, secrecy and dishonesty are absent.
+When you’re doing the right thing, secrecy and dishonesty are unnecessary.
 On the other hand…

 And another point made by activist Frank Farance: “Stupid people keep doing stupid things.”